Chipotle faces more labor complaints at New York City stores

 On Sept.
 10, the city sued Chipotle, accusing it of violating its Fair Workweek Law by failing to provide schedules at least two weeks in advance and failing to pay premiums for last-minute schedule changes, among other claims.

-The suit stemmed from complaints by more than 30 workers at five Chipotle restaurants in Brooklyn.
+The lawsuit stemmed from complaints by more than 30 workers at five Chipotle restaurants in Brooklyn.

 "Regardless, we will continue to cooperate with the city and we are addressing any prior noncompliance concerns," she said.